ms/buildtogether.tech/src/research.md

 use everyone in the sample or restrict it to those who used the same language respectively.

-<cite>Sadowski2019a</cite> summarizes of what we know, and more importantly, how
-to think about the problem.
-The chapter <cite>Sadowski2019b</cite> lays out a three-axis framework for discussion based on the
+[% b Sadowski2019a %] summarizes of what we know, and more importantly, how to think about the problem.
+The chapter [% b Sadowski2019b %] lays out a three-axis framework for discussion based on the
 <span g="gqm" i="Goal-Question-Metric">goal-question-metric</span> approach.
 The more recent <span i="SPACE framework; productivity!SPACE framework">SPACE framework</span> looks at
-Satisfaction, Performance, Activity, Communication, and Efficiency
-<cite>Forsgren2018,Forsgren2021</cite>.
-However productivity is measured, it's
-important to remember <span i="Goodhart's Law">[Goodhart's
-Law][goodhart-law]</span>: as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.
-For example, <cite>Gitinabard2020</cite> reports that it's possible to classify student software teams as collaborative, cooperative, or solo-submit by analyzing the history of their version control repositories.
+Satisfaction, Performance, Activity, Communication, and Efficiency [% b Forsgren2018 Forsgren2021 %].
+However productivity is measured, it's important to remember <span i="Goodhart's Law">[Goodhart's Law][goodhart-law]</span>: as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.
+For example, [% b Gitinabard2020 %] reports that it's possible to classify student software teams as collaborative, cooperative, or solo-submit by analyzing the history of their version control repositories.
 If these measures are ever used for grading, students will immediately start making extra commits